 We consume and consume and always want something new without thinking about the impact on our beautiful planet.
 That’s why Rupert’s work is all about re-using and upcycling what is already out there.

-“I utilise my skills and experience as a cabinet maker to make something new from something old.
+“I utilize my skills and experience as a cabinet maker to make something new from something old.
 These novel and aesthetically pleasing objects are generated from wood off-cuts and waste.
-I see these cast-offs in a new light, and try to extend its life, which might mean re-purposing it.
+I see these cast-offs in a new light and try to extend its life, which might mean re-purposing it.
 In a world of choice, the limitation of using what is cheap, readily available & sustainable is liberating.
 Finding use where it is not necessarily obvious.
 The works are also nostalgic visions in a world of throwaway excess and economic efficiency gone awry.”

 Design by Rupert Herring | Found on theclever

 Since you’re here …

 I have a small favor to ask.
 Thousands are visiting upcycleDZINE for upcycle design inspiration every month.
 Readers in more than 100 countries around the world are now able to support financially.